francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

 * [Technologies](#technologies)

 ## Introduction
-This project is born
+This project is born in order to try to prove the following hypothesis:

-## Technologies
-Project is created with:
-* Scikit-learn version: 0.23.1
-* Tensorflow version: 2.1

-## Goals

-Hypothesis to verify: *The correlation between cryptocurrencies has latent information useful in order to predict their trends for the next day*.
+*The relation between cryptocurrencies has latent information useful in order to predict their trends, for the next day*

+Thus, this project is based on the CRISP-DM methodology.

 Overall Actions:
 1. Clustering
     - Consensus clustering based on: